shubigupta/YOLO/README.md

-# Segmenting Objects by Location PyTorch Implementation
+# You Only Look Once (YOLO): Pytorch Implementation

-The project involved the implementation of the instance segmentation algorithm defined in paper: [SOLO](https://arxiv.org/abs/1912.04488).
-The main idea behind the paper is that different instance categories can be differentiated by their location and size in an image.
-The image is divided into SxS grids.
-Each grid cell is responsible for locating the instance's center which falls in the pixels it corresponds to in the original image.
-Size is handled by detecting at different levels of Feature Pyramid Network.
+The project involved the implementation of the object detection algorithm Yolo defined in the paper: [YOLO](https://arxiv.org/pdf/1506.02640.pdf).
+YOLO poses the object detection problem as regression problem and uses a single neural network to predict bounding boxes and class probabilities directly from full images in one evaluation.

 ## Results
 <!--![](./Results/1.png)     ![](./Results/1_mask.png)